Redislabs-Solution-Architects/dbadmin/README.md

 * list - Show databases or shards.
 If a db name or uid is specified, only this db or its shards will be shown.

-* create - Create a new database specifying its name and optionaly, the maximum size in GB and the maximum RAM size for flash.
+* create - Create a new database specifying its name and optionaly, the maximum size in GB, the maximum RAM size for flash, the port number and whether to enable replication and rack zone awareness (if supported by the cluster).
 		   You can also create the database by sepcifying a json object.

 * change - Change configuration of a database specified by name or uid.
 You can make the following changes:
 	* shards - Set the number of shards.
 	* replication - Enable or disable replication.
+	* rack - Enable or disable rack zone awareness (if supported by the cluster).
 	* memory - Maximum size in GB.
 	* ram - RAM size in GB for flash.
 	* replicaof - add a database or uri replicate from, start, stop or disable replica of.